 Now, the nice thing about stories based in the real world is that you don’t have to invent details about the setting.
 Stephen King sets his novels in his home state of Maine because he has an intimate knowledge of that world.
 When you read one of his books, even if you know nothing about Maine, King’s knowledge comes through the text.
 There’s nothing generic about one of King’s fictional towns like Castle Rock or Derry.
 The people talk a certain way, they eat certain foods, they have particular vocations.
 They are unique.

-The challenge for fantasy and sci-fi writers is to match the unique charm of the real world in an imaginary one.
-When creating an imaginary world there are ten broad categories that you need to address.World-building is an essential part of all fiction writing.
+These are the ten key elements of world-building.World-building is an essential part of all fiction writing.
 The challenge is to match the charm of the real world in an imaginary one.
 Here are the ten categories that you need to address when creating new worlds!
 Click To Tweet

 We’re going to look at those elements and talk about how one author, Dan Simmons, uses each to create the elaborate world of his Hyperion Cantos (minor spoilers ahead).

 The most basic element of world-building is creating a new and unique setting for your story.
 In normal fiction, an author can use an existing setting for their story.
 But, in genres like sci-fi and fantasy the settings are otherworldly.
 This means the author will create most, if not all, the story’s setting and background.
 This is world-building.

 These are the ten elements you’ll need in order to bring your fictional world to life! (with examples from Dan Simmons’ Hyperion Cantos.)

 Much like in the real world, religion shapes many of the events that take place in your fictional world.
 Likewise, different philosophies will motivate the characters’ choices, actions, and lifestyles.